ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 There are many tools to generate X.509 certificates.
 Our utility of choice is [cfssl](https://github.com/cloudflare/cfssl).

-Let's create a directory for everything authentication-related that we're going to write and generate:
+Let's create a directory for everything security-related:

 ```bash
 mkdir auth && cd auth